rose-collectionservices/collection-services-manual/12-PRESERVATION/readme.md

    	* In Aeon, document that the item is being sent to conservation:
 		* Add a note to the notes field on the request, which describes the preservation problem and states that the item is being sent down to the conservation lab.
 		* Assign that request to the activity "Rose - Preservation - MSS, EUA, and books."
-		* Route the request to "In Conservation - Normal Workflow."
+		* Route the request to "Item Checked Out to Activity."
    	* In Aeon, using the "Reprint Callslip" button, print one copy of the call slip.
 		* One half of the call slip stays with the item as it travels to the conservation lab.
 		* One half of the call slip is put in place of the box in the shelving location, or in the case of single items is placed inside the box from which the item was removed.